AdobeDocs/experience-manager-65.en/help/assets/metadata-profiles.md

 ### Apply a metadata profile globally {#applying-a-metadata-profile-globally}

-In addition to applying a profile to a folder, you can also apply one globally so that any content uploaded into Experience Manager assets in any folder has the selected profile applied.
+In addition to applying a profile to a folder, you can also apply one globally so that any content uploaded into [!DNL Experience Manager] assets in any folder has the selected profile applied.

 You can reprocess assets in a folder that already has an existing metadata profile that you later changed.
 See [Reprocessing assets in a folder after you have edited its processing profile](processing-profiles.md#reprocessing-assets).